 States with the Best Air Quality

 Hawaii has an air quality index of 21.2, the cleanest average air in the U.S. This is well in the good air quality index range.
-According to the American Lung Association’s “State of the Air “ 2019 report, Honolulu and Kahului-Wailuku-Lahaina are two of the cleanest areas in the U.S. Honolulu is one of six cities in the U.S. that ranked on all three of the American Lung Association’s cleanest cities lists for ozone, year-round particle pollution, and short-term particle pollution.
-The largest threats to Hawaii’s air quality are volcanic activity and climate change.
+Honolulu is one of six cities in the U.S. ranked on all three of the American Lung Association's cleanest cities lists for ozone, year-round particle pollution, and short-term particle pollution.
+The largest threats to Hawaii's air quality are volcanic activity and climate change.

 Washington's air quality index is 33.5, placing it in third for the best air quality.
 Washington has both some of the cleanest and some of the most polluted air.
 Most areas in Washington remain in the "good" AQI range and sometimes reach into the "moderate" range.
 According to the Department of Ecology, 100% of the state's population lives in communities that meet the state and federal air quality standard.
 Washington's main sources of pollution are motor vehicles, wood smoke, and wildfire burning.

-Maine’s air quality index is 36.5.
-Maine saw a large improvement in air quality from 2018 to 2019, however, some residents are living in areas where the air is unhealthy due to emissions from power plants.
-Bangor is one of six cities in the U.S. that ranked on all three of the American Lung Association’s cleanest cities lists for ozone, year-round particle pollution, and short-term particle pollution.
+Maine's air quality index is 36.5.
+Maine saw a large improvement in air quality from 2018 to 2019.
+However, some residents live in areas where the air is unhealthy due to emissions from power plants.
+Bangor is one of six cities in the U.S. ranked on all three of the American Lung Association's cleanest cities lists for ozone, year-round particle pollution, and short-term particle pollution.

 States with the Worst Air Quality

-Georgia’s air quality index of 48.2 ties it with Ohio as having the second-worst air quality in the United States.
+Georgia's air quality index of 48.2 ties it with Ohio as having the second-worst air quality in the United States.
 Atlanta is the largest metro area in Georgia that continues to struggle with air quality.
 Atlanta, known for its long periods of high traffic, gets most of its nitrogen oxides (the chemical that causes pollution) from tailpipe emissions from cars and trucks.
-Atlanta ranks second for the most air pollution from vehicles, according to the Georgia Department of Natural Resources.
+According to the Georgia Department of Natural Resources, Atlanta ranks second for the most air pollution from vehicles.
 Additionally, the American Lung Association of Georgia found that approximately 11% of children in Georgia have asthma, almost double the national average.

-Just below West Virginia with an air quality index of 47.5 is Indiana.
-Indiana’s main sources of pollution include the dependence of automobiles and the lack of investment in public transportation.
-Additionally, Indiana’s coal-fired power plants, located in the southwest part of the state, generate air pollution that is carried by winds to the eastern parts of the state and beyond to other states (similar to the power plants in West Virginia).
+Just below West Virginia with an air quality index of 47.5 in Indiana.
+Indiana's main sources of pollution include the dependence on automobiles and the lack of investment in public transportation.
+Additionally, Indiana's coal-fired power plants, located in the southwest part of the state, generate air pollution carried by winds to the eastern parts of the state and beyond to other states (similar to the power plants in West Virginia).
 Indiana ranks poorly for drinking water quality, industrial toxins, pollution health risks, and urban air quality, according to a ranking published by U.S. News and World Report.